-- a.
-The building shall maintain a maximum height of two stories or less within 150 linear feet of a lot line subject to these compatibility standards; - b.
-The use shall not include speakers that produce music or other noise that is audible beyond the lot line; - C. Drive throughs or other vehicular-related service area shall not be adjacent to a lot line subject to these compatibility standards; - d.
-Surface off-street parking areas that abut a lot line subject to these compatibility standards shall be screened by an opaque fence or privacy wall with a minimum height of six feet above grade; - e.
-Vending machines, service areas, mechanical equipment, loading areas, and similar functional elements shall be located as far as possible from lot lines subject to these compatibility standards, or shall be configured in a manner that prevents any negative impacts (visual, auditory, or otherwise); and f.
-Refuse collection, recycling, and other waste-related activities shall be located as far as possible from a lot line subject to these standards.
+a.
+The building shall maintain a maximum height of two stories or less within 150 linear feet of a lot line subject to these compatibility standards;

+ARTICLE 3: DISTRICTS 3.5.
+General Mixed Use Zoning Dis tricts 3.5.4 Downtown Periphery (DTP) District b.
+The use shall not inclubeyond the lot line; ude speakers that produce music or other noise that is audible Drive throughs or other vehicular-related service area shall not be adjacent to a lot line subject to these compatibility standards; standards shall be so d.
+Surface off-street parking areas that abut a lot line subject to these compatibility standards shall be screened by an opaque fence or privacy wall with a minimum height of six feet above grade; similar functional ele to these compatibilit e.
+Vending machines, service areas, mechanical equipment, loading areas, and similar functional elements shall be located as far as possible from lot lines subjec to these compatibility standards, or shall be configured in a manner that prevent any negative impacts (visual, auditory, or otherwise); and cycling, and other waste-related activities shall be located as a lot line subject to these standards.